Get started with PriceLabs now!

 A clear and visible vacation rental cancellation policy is crucial to avoid loss of income and orphan gaps.
 Clear cancellation windows encourage guests to plan their vacations appropriately.

-Two important things guests should know about cancellations:
+Two essential things guests should know about cancellations:

 Including these details increases the chances of listing re-bookings.
-It’s important to communicate with the guest and provide alternative options if possible, such as offering access to amenities or a larger property.
+It’s essential to communicate with the guest and provide alternative options, such as offering access to amenities or a larger property.
 Rescheduling may also be an option to explore.

 Hello <First Name>